 From Bragg's law it is understood that with decreasing scattering angle, increasingly larger structural features are being probed.
 A SAXS signal is observed whenever a material contains structural features on the length scale of nanometers, typically in the range of 1-100 nm.
 On the other hand, wide-angle X-ray scattering (WAXS), also known as wide-angle X-ray diffraction (WAXD), probes for structures in the material on the much smaller length scale, that of interatomic distances.
-Small- and wide-angle X-ray scattering (SAXS and WAXS) are complementary techniques.
+Small angle X-ray scattering and wide angle X-ray scattering (SAXS and WAXS) are complementary techniques.

 The experimental setup for SAXS measurements uses a transmission geometry.
 X-ray optics that create a very narrow, yet highly intense incident X-ray beam are essential.
 This is because the comparatively weak scattering signal from the sample has to be measured in the immediate vicinity of the direct beam.
 It is also essential to use a detector which has a high linearity, a high dynamic range and negligible intrinsic noise.
 A high spatial resolution of the detector is beneficial for high-end SAXS instrumentation, because it allows a good low-angle resolution to be achieved even with a compact experimental setup.

-Typical samples that can be studied by SAXS include:
+Typical samples that can be studied by Small-angle X-ray scattering include:

 - Liquid nanoparticle dispersions / colloids